ABOUT KARATI

 An exceptional design and jewelry structure based on ergonomics emerges.

-It is a fusion to artistic and functional beauty that is absolutely unique.
+It is a fusion of artistic and functional beauty that is absolutely unique.

 KARATI’s jewelry has perfected the balance between originality and refinement.